 - Notification of assessment outcome and issuing of certificate if successful

-The ‘in the field’ component of the assessment will be held at an embankment dam site in NSW.
+The ‘in the field’ component of the assessment will be held at a dam site in NSW.
 These events are scheduled periodically in Sydney and regional NSW.
 Locations and timings are determined based on the best fit for the mix of participants, assessors and available venues.

 Cost